isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Research Paper: [Discovery of glycoRNA](https://news.stanford.edu/2021/05/17/stanford-study-reveals-new-biomolecule/), by Ryan Flynn et al. Discovery of glycoRNA, RNAs with sugars attached.
 Previously unknown because no one was looking.

+* Research Blog Post: [Narrowing in on Planet Nine](http://findplanetnine.blogspot.com/2021/08/the-orbit-planet-nine.html?m=1), by Konstantin Batygin and Mike Brown.
+Overview of a research Article which narrows down the potential locations of Planet Nine and shows the observed clustering of asteroids is not produced by observational bias.

 Updated through 08/29.